The-Duchess/CS350-Summer2015/assignment4.md

 Calculate requirements in polynomial time without caring about wasted materials

-- input: x, y, z integers of the respective material, current progress on those three and the solution
+- input: x, y, z integers of the respective material, and the last solution
 - output: minimum collection of conglomerates as an array A..H

-> description: polynomial time version that doesn't care about wasted material by flipping the check if less than or equal to greater than or equal
+> description: polynomial time version that doesn't care about wasted material by flipping the check if greater than or equal to less than or equal

       def calc ← x, y, z, sol